Alcones1/nr1-pathpoint/README.md

 ○ Previous Week Comparison

-The following graphic shows an example of a APC touchpoint;
+This is an example of a APP touchpoint;

 APP (Application Health)
 ● Data: